Increase Power Factor

-Prevent a Reactive power tariff and reduce heat in your installation
+Prevent Reactive power tariff and reduce heat

 The Power Factor, or cosine phi, can be improved in several ways.
 The Power Factor can be increased by compensating the reactive power used in inductive loads, such as motors and induction ovens.
 Reactive power compensation can be achieved with different types of capacitor bank, but active electronic compensation is also possible.
 Each approach has its own advantages and drawbacks.
 HyTEPS is specialized in finding the best solution for any issues you may have.

 - Better utilization of the available capacity of the installation